LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/quickstart-manual.md

 ### Step 4 (Optional): Initialization with Monitoring Params

 <div class="important">
-Important:

-_To get the App key or appInstallationId, a new Conversation Source needs to be added on LiveEngage, for more information about it, contact your Account Team._
+To get the App key or appInstallationId, a new Conversation Source needs to be added on LiveEngage, for more information about it, contact your Account Team.
 </div>

 1. Initialize the Messaging SDK with Monitoring Params